COVID-19 Vaccine Frequently Asked Questions

 What do I do if I am a close contact of someone who has COVID-19 and am experiencing symptoms but I am up to date on vaccinations?

-If you are up to date on vaccinations and you are experiencing symptoms of COVID-19, you should tested as soon as possible.
-View our self-test guidance here: When to Use a COVID-19 Self-Test.
+People are considered up to date on their vaccinations when they have received the updated COVID vaccine.
+If you are up to date on vaccinations and you are experiencing symptoms of COVID-19, you should get tested as soon as possible.
+View the CDC Respiratory Virus Guidance.

 What do I do if I have been exposed to someone with COVID-19 but I am not experiencing any symptoms and am up to date with vaccinations?